Kasdjono/README-generator/README.md

  ["link to Github repo"](https://github.com/Kasdjono/README-generator)
 <br/>

-## This program will generate a random password based on user specifications
+## This program will generate a README.md file
 <br/>
 <br/>